brollin/nextjs/modules/health/healthStory.md

 I grew up always bottling my negative emotions.
 At some point I learned that showing these emotions was strictly bad.
 By voicing anger or fear, I thought I was just inviting more of that emotion into existence.
-So I rarely voiced my fears, anger, sadness, etc, except when it became too much.
+So I rarely voiced my fears, anger, sadness, etc, except when it became too much to contain, and then it spilled out in uncontrolled waves.
+Not the best way to go about life.

 Nicole Sachs describes what happens when you fill up your emotional reservoir as follows.
 Eventually, you have so much negative emotion bottled up that you can't really get away from it.
 Let's say you've got this sense of despair about the state of politics.
-Well, any number of news headlines or friends' off-handed mentioning of some political event would direct your mind, at least in some small way, back to the bottled up despair.
-So a seemingly innocuous comment by a loved one about thew news might trigger feelings of despair.
+Well, any number of news headlines or friends' off-handed mentioning of some political event would direct your mind, at least in some small and subconscious way, back to the bottled up despair.
+So a seemingly innocuous comment by a loved one about the news might trigger feelings of despair.

 When this happens often enough, your nervous system (the other entity defined above) takes notice.
 It says "hey, when you think about this stuff, you feel BAD. this stuff is dangerous."
 And what does the nervous system do to communicate